vli2/GettingAndCleaningData/CodeBook.md

 ----------------------------------------------------------------------
 ## Variables used
-- subject_train: data frame which contains subject training data set.
+- subject_train - data frame which contains subject training data set.
-- subject_testL: data frame which contains subject test data set
+- subject_test - data frame which contains subject test data set
-- activity_labels: data frame which contains activity labels.
+- activity_labels - data frame which contains activity labels.
 - y_train - data frame which contains training data labels.
 - y_test - data frame which contains test data labels.
 - x_train - data frame which contains training data set.
 - x_test - data frame which contains test data set.
 - subject - data frame which contains merged subject test set and training set.
-- y - data frame which contains merged training labels and test labels. y_labels - data frame which contains merged activity labels
+- y - data frame which contains merged training labels and test labels.
-- x - data frame which contains merged training and test data sets. subject_data - data frame which contains merged subject, labels, and data sets. features - data frame which contains measurement information. features_mean_std - data frame which is a subset of features and tells which variables are means and standard deviations. mean_std_columns - vector which contains the column names of mean and standard deviation variables. subject_mean_std_data - data frame which is a subset of subject_data and only contains mean and standard deviation features related data. df - data frame which excludes 'NA' values from subject_mean_std_data. melt_df - data frame which contains melted data set. tidy_data - data frame which contains cleaned data with the average of each variable for each actvity and each subject
+- y_labels - data frame which contains merged activity labels
+- x - data frame which contains merged training and test data sets.
+- subject_data - data frame which contains merged subject, labels, and data sets.
+- features - data frame which contains measurement information.
+- features_mean_std - data frame which is a subset of features and tells which variables are means and standard deviations.
+- mean_std_columns - vector which contains the column names of mean and standard deviation variables.
+- subject_mean_std_data - data frame which is a subset of subject_data and only contains mean and standard deviation features related data.
+- df - data frame which excludes 'NA' values from subject_mean_std_data.
+- melt_df - data frame which contains melted data set.
+- tidy_data - data frame which contains cleaned data with the average of each variable for each actvity and each subject

 ------------------------------------------------------------------------